Skip to main content

 The outcome of an inspection and any site instructions issued will be recorded electronically and hard copy provided.

 If an inspection identifies non-compliant work a number of possible actions may result.
-These include; a stop work instruction, conditional continuation, a Notice to Fix issued and/or an instruction to apply for an amendment.
+These include; a conditional continuation, a Notice to Fix issued and/or an instruction to apply for an amendment.

 At the end of the building work, a final inspection will be carried out to ensure all works complies with the granted Building Consent and NZ Building Code.